atlibby/lightweight-ml-intrusion-detection-cps/README.md

 - GPU is required for transformer-based models (DistilBERT, TinyLlama).
 - Large datasets may require significant RAM.
 - Feature caching is used to speed up repeated runs - verify that cache directories correspond to correct paths.
-- pipelines/data_pipeline_v2.py is an updated version of the pipeline code with extra caching logic, was not used for these experiments
+- pipelines/data_pipeline_v2.py is an updated version of the original pipeline code (data_pipeline.py) with extra caching logic, was not used for these experiments